About Dominique Portet Winery

 Now son Ben – generation 10 – heads the winemaking team, firmly observing the central tenets of this young yet historic estate: respect for tradition, understanding of site and an open mind towards contemporary practices that shape wines that are ever more refined and delicious.

-Set amongst the beautiful rolling vineyards of the Yarra Valley, our recently renovated cellar door is open Wednesday - Sunday from 10am to 5pm.
+Set amongst the beautiful rolling vineyards of the Yarra Valley, our recently renovated cellar door is open daily from 10.30am to 5pm (closed Public Holidays).
 We would love to welcome you, share what we love to do, and have been doing since 2000 - whether its tastings, tours of the barrel room and winery, or something a little more drawn out.

 Our charming Bistro draws on our Bordeaux roots to bring you French family classics.
 We also have a pretty full calendar of family-friendly, social food and wine events throughout the year.

 Father and Son 10 Generations of winemakers